 Invitation letters are sent, usually in November, to the e-mail addresses registered in the integrated Civil Society Organizations (iCSO) System of the United Nations Department of Economic and Social Affairs (DESA) by NGOs in consultative status with the Economic and Social Council.
 NGOs are encouraged to make sure that their profile and contact information on the iCSO system includes the latest correct information about their organizations.

-CSW60 pre-registration for NGOs in consultative status with the Economic and Social Council (ECOSOC) is open from 11 November 2015 thru 27 January 2016 online via United Nations CSO-net.
-Online pre-registration is mandatory for all participants and must be completed by 27 January 2016.
-We are not able to accept registration by e-mail.
+CSW61 registration for NGOs in consultative status with the Economic and Social Council (ECOSOC) was open from 11 November 2016 to 27 January 2017 online via United Nations CSO-net.
+Registered organizations may access CSO-Net here.
+Online registration is mandatory for all participants.
+We are not able to accept registrations by e-mail.

-Upon arrival at the United Nations, each pre-registered NGO representative must register on site in order to obtain a UN grounds pass.
-Specifics regarding on-site registration and issuance of grounds passes are provided in the confirmation letter and in the NGO advisories published closer to the session.
+Upon arrival at the United Nations, each registered NGO representative must register on site in order to obtain a UN grounds pass.
+Specifics regarding on-site registration and issues of grounds passes are provided in the confirmation letter and in the NGO advisories published closer to the session.

-Please note: The location for on-site registration has changed!
-On-site registration for United Nations grounds passes takes place in the new UN Pass & ID office which is located at 320 East 45th street (between First and Second Avenue), outside of UN premises.
+On-site registration of United Nations grounds passes takes place in the UN Pass & ID office which is located at 320 East 45th street (between First and Second Avenue), outside of UN premises.

 We strongly recommend that participants take advantage of the extended on-site registration period prior to the opening day of the session.
 Those who are unable to do this should expect that there will be long lines and an extended wait on Monday and Tuesday mornings.